dendi239/cp-tool/README.md

     ├── ans1.txt
     └── in1.txt
 ```
-However, `cpt` doesn't make any assumptions about your project sturcture and scans all parent directories in order to find login credentials.
+However, `cpt` doesn't make any assumptions about your project structure and scans all parent directories to find login credentials.
 Note that `cpt` isn't supposed to store your credentials on your disk unless it's necessary for all logins.
 All you need it to call:
 ```sh